SarK0Y/TAM/README.md

 # Project TAM.
 # GOAL:

-The very reason of this project is to make Your life easy at at least for a little bit thanks to efficient automation of daily routine.
+The very reason of this project is to make Your life easy at least for a little bit thanks to efficient automation of daily routine.

 # FUNCTIONS: